A route plan can make or break your day

 Additional features: None

 MapQuest has been around since 1996 and was the go-to web mapping service for years, back when printing out directions was the norm.
-Today, MapQuest is still one of the top mapping apps.
+Today, even though many alternatives are gaining ground, Mapquest is still one of the top mapping apps.
 It’s free to use and doesn’t even require you to sign up for an account.

 Just fire up the app and start searching for directions.
 While it’s geared towards everyday users planning road trips, you can also use this tool as a delivery route planner.